 How much do strings cost and how often do they need to be replaced?

 They can cost anywhere from $26 to $100 plus depending on the material and the quality level desired.
 Once a year is sufficient for most students, though more frequent changes are often required for advanced students or professional musicians.
-Keep in mind, current renters from Burns Violins will receive a 20% discount on a new set of strings.

 A very good blog article by teacher Laurie Niles on why not to purchase a violin online.
 The comments that follow the article also provide some very good feedback and bring up additional points: Cheap Violins for Sale Are Not a Good Deal